Online Quote Call Now

 As a heating fuel, there are cleaner blends of the fuel, such as Kleenburn Kerosene and premium kerosene, which are able to deliver a cleaner heating experience in the home.

-In general though, if you are after a substitute for your kerosene heater, it’s best to do your research, or speak to one of our experts, to see if another fuel works.
+In general though, if you are after a substitute for your kerosene heater, it’s best to do your research or speak to one of our experts, to see if another fuel works.

 Why choose Crown Oil for kerosene?

-• Environmentally friendly – with options such as Kleenburn Kerosene, premium kerosene and bulk buying options, Crown Oil works hard to have as little an impact on the environment as possible
+• Environmentally friendly – With options such as Kleenburn Kerosene, premium kerosene and bulk buying options, Crown Oil works hard to have as little an impact on the environment as possible

-• Flexible payment terms for businesses – allowing you to pay in the way that suits your budget and schedule
+• Flexible payment terms for businesses – Allowing you to pay in the way that suits your budget and schedule

 • UK fuel delivery coverage – Crown Oil has depots all over the UK, so wherever you need your fuel, we can get it to you

-• Standard 24 to 48-hour delivery – saves you from unwanted downtime.
+• Standard 24 to 48-hour delivery – Saves you from unwanted downtime.
 We can even deliver within a few hours, thanks to our 24/7 emergency fuel service

-• Cost effective – Crown Oil can offer you attractive kerosene prices thanks to our ability to buy in bulk
+• Cost-effective – Crown Oil can offer you attractive kerosene prices thanks to our ability to buy in bulk

 If you need a reliable kerosene supplier, choose Crown Oil today.
 Give our fuel experts a call today to discuss your requirements and to see how we can help you.
 You can also request a quote and purchase kerosene by calling the same number.